 Data Protection in ASP.NET Core

 Data Protection in ASP.NET Core provides cryptography-based API to protect data.
-Microsoft uses Microsoft.AspNetCore.DataProtection namespace to implement data protection.
+And, Microsoft uses Microsoft.AspNetCore.DataProtection namespace to implement data protection.

 • IDataProtector – It is an interface which provides services to encrypt and decrypt data.